umairmy305/notebooks-sharing/docs/Expanse_portal.md

 **3. Specify your Job Parameters**

 Fill in the following parameters in the jobs parameter page.
-Enter a valid XSEDE account number where your jobs are charged to.
+Be careful use exactly the same options as shown in the image below.
 If you have a reservation number, enter it as well, otherwise, leave the reservation field empty.
-Then click submit.
+Double-check all options before you click the submit button.

 <p align="center">
 <img src="job_parameters.png", width="80%">